Laverna/laverna/README.md

 * Markdown editor based on Pagedown
 * Manage your notes, even when you're offline
 * Secure client-side encryption
-* Synchronizes with cloud storage services (at this time only Dropbox and RemoteStorage are supported)
+* Synchronizes with cloud storage services (currently only with Dropbox and RemoteStorage)
 * Three editing modes: distraction free, preview, and normal mode
 * WYSIWYG control buttons
 * MathJax support